 All patrons need to complete a short application form.
 You will also need your CURRENT Kirtland student ID.
 If you do not have your current student ID with you, we can hold the materials you would like to borrow.
 Your ID acts as your library card.

-If you are a current Kirtland student but your class is not at the main campus in Roscommon, please contact the library (by telephone, email, or in person) and we will be happy to help you.
+If you are a current Kirtland student but your class is not in Roscommon or Grayling, please contact the library (by telephone, email, or in person) and we will be happy to help you.
 Please see the Off-Campus Access page of this guide for more information.

 Yes!
 In order to obtain a library card that allows you to check out materials, you will need a driver’s license or local school ID and to complete a short application form.
 A Kirtland library card will be issued to you.
 Parents must co-sign for patrons under the age of eighteen.

 Current students may borrow up to ten items at any one time.